Administration of Justice

 Bachelor of Applied Science

 Gain the skills to start a career in federal, state and local law enforcement; public safety and corrections; courtroom systems; immigration and customs enforcement; and a variety of related professions.

 The Bachelor of Applied Science with an emphasis in Administration of Justice serves students who have earned an Applied Associates Degree or have real-life experience in law enforcement or public safety.
 Topics covered include criminal justice, procedural constitutional rights, the American judicial system, multicultural approaches, terrorism, gender law, contemporary issues in law enforcement, and immigration and border issues.
-Additionally, the Administration of Justice program at UA South trains students in skills related to analytical and critical thinking, clear and effective communication, and organization and leadership.
+Additionally, the Administration of Justice program at the College of Applied Science and Technology trains students in skills related to analytical and critical thinking, clear and effective communication, and organization and leadership.

 Students may transfer coursework from regionally accredited and/or military institutions.
 During the application process, you must submit a resume and goal statement for professional admission to the program.
 Before applying, you may want to discuss your background with a program adviser.
 Contact email@example.com or 520-621-0898 for a referral.

 Cost & Eligibility

 Wondering about the specific classes you can take in this program?
 See the course descriptions below.